shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 5. GitHub is a hosting service that can store your files and directories remotely.
 Now you need a way to interact with GitHub.
   - Determine a location on your local machine and/or your Linux environment to house the local instance of your 211 repository (make sure you know the path to these files so you can easily access this repository).
 6. Set up SSH keys (so you can clone with SSH) OR a personal access token (so you can clone with HTTPS).
-  - If cloning with SSH: First, [check to see if you already have an existing SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys) – if you do, you may be able to use the same key for GitHub.
-If you do not have a key, [generate a new SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
-Then, [add your SSH key to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
-You will add the public key to your GitHub account.
+  - If cloning with SSH:
+    - First, [check to see if you already have an existing SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys) – if you do, you may be able to use the same key for GitHub.
+Windows users: make sure to generate the key in a Linux terminal (e.g. WSL2, ecc-linux) -- this should be the terminal where you plan to do all (or at least the majority) of your development for CSCI211.
+    - If you do not have a key, generate a new SSH key (note: GitHub recommends using the ed25519 algorithm; however, some systems do not support it, so I usually have students create an RSA key, which is more widely supported and still more secure than some other options, especially if using a large enough key):
+      - Go to a Terminal (Linux or Mac)
+      - Paste this text into the terminal (this creates a new SSH key): `ssh-keygen -t rsa -b 8192`
+      - When you get the prompt to "Enter a file in which to save the key", press Enter to accept the default file location.
+Please note that if you previously created an SSH key of the same type, ssh-keygen may ask you to rewrite the key or create a custom-named SSH key.
+      - When you get the prompt to "Enter passphrase (empty for no passphrase)", you may simply press Enter (and press Enter again when you get the prompt to "Enter same passphrase again").
+You can enter a passphrase to make your account a little more secure; however, make sure you remember the passphrase, as you will not be able to interact with GitHub without it.
+      - The key may take a little while to generate, but once it does, you should be able to see the public/private key pair in the .ssh directory (look for id_rsa (private) and id_rsa.pub(public)):
+        - `cd ~/.ssh`
+        - `ls`
+      - Then, [add your SSH key to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
+These instructions walk you through how to add your public key to your GitHub account.
 Make sure your private key stays private (the first line of defense is to not let other people have access to your computer).
 Now you should be able to clone your repo and continue on to the next step.
-  - If cloning with HTTPS: You will be asked for your GitHub username and password when completing several git commands.
+  - If cloning with HTTPS:
+    - You will be asked for your GitHub username and password in order to complete several git commands.
 When Git prompts you for your password, you should use your [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
-GitHub recommends that you use Fine-grained personal access tokens; however, you will need to use Personal access tokens (classic) to work with the CSUChico-CSCI211 GitHub repo.
-Follow GitHub's instructions for [creating a personal access token (classic)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).
+GitHub recommends that you use Fine-grained personal access tokens; however, you will need to use Personal access tokens (classic) to work with your GitHub repo in the CSUChico-CSCI211 organization.
+    - Follow GitHub's instructions for [creating a personal access token (classic)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).
 Give your token an expiration date after the end of the semester.
 Now you should be able to clone your repo and continue on to the next step.

 > Note: if you are having trouble with one of the options above, ask the instructor about using GitHub Codespaces!